Church of South India: Synod

 The church runs 2,300 schools, 150 colleges and 104 hospitals in South India.
 In the 1960s the church became conscious of its social responsibility and started organising rural development projects.
 There are 50 such projects all over India, 50 training centres for young people and 600 residential hostels for a total of 50,000 children.

 Dioceses

-The church is further divided into twenty-four dioceses, each under the supervision of a bishop, including one diocese encompassing Jaffna, Sri Lanka.
+The church is further divided into twenty-six dioceses, each under the supervision of a bishop, including one diocese encompassing Jaffna, Sri Lanka.
 The dioceses are governed by diocesan councils composed of all clergy in the diocese as well as lay people elected from the local congregations.
 Each church will have representation in diocesan council based on their membership.
 The diocese is headed by the Bishop, who is a presbyter elected through the Diocesan Council.
 He is considered as the head of the diocese and all the institutions belonging to the diocese.
 Other than the Bishop, the following are the important administrative posts of each diocese: